-For all programs/courses except MT, a student must attend classes a minimum of 80% overall in order to successfully complete the program.
-No student may begin his/her externship if the overall cumulative attendance is not at least 80 percent.
-For MT program/courses, a student must attend classes a minimum of 90% overall in order to successfully complete the program.
+For all programs/courses except MT/PTA, a student must attend classes a minimum of 70% overall in order to successfully complete the program.
+For MT/PTA program/courses, a student must attend classes a minimum of 90% overall in order to successfully complete the program.